Ashok Gajapathi Raju: Goa Governorship

-Other Works
+Other works

 He took an active part in the struggle for the formation of a new district viz.
 Vizianagaram.
 His interest to improve education in the district led to the establishment of several governmental and non-governmental educational institutions.
 He served as Chairman of The Maharaja Alak Narayana Society of Arts and Science (MANSAS) which is running twelve educational institutions in the district.
 As a Minister, he was associated with several developmental activities.
 He is keenly interested in the field of public health and the conservation of water and electricity.
 In pursuance of this ideal, he launched housing, drinking water and health schemes.
 He has traveled abroad to study town planning and to implement it suitably in Andhra Pradesh.

-Personal life

-He is from royal Pusapati family of Andhra Pradesh and is 11th Custodian of his family.
-He married Suneela in the year 1974 and has 2 daughters.
-He is a strongman of his family and also involves in activities besides Politics.